-Finnmark as a whole is Norway’s largest region with a total area of over 48,000 square kilometers – but with the country’s smallest regional population at around 75,000 (though around 200,000 tourists visit the North Cape alone each year).
+Finnmark as a whole is Norway’s largest region with a total area of over 48,000 square kilometers – but with the country’s smallest regional population at around 75,000 (though approximately 200,000 tourists visit the North Cape alone each year).

-For reference, Norway’s total population is 5.4 million and most of it is centered around the country’s southern regions.
+For reference, Norway’s total population is 5.4 million, and most of it is centered around the country’s southern regions.

 Let’s visualize where the northernmost point in Europe is.

 Already sold on North Cape holidays and wondering how to arrive?
-If you’re feeling adventurous (and ready for some long stretches of road), you can do it fully by car.
+If you’re feeling adventurous (and ready for some long stretches of road), you can do it entirely by car.
 If you’re driving from Oslo and through Sweden, you’re looking at around 2,000 kilometers of road.

 Tromsø is the closest large city; from here, it’s 530 kilometers, while from Trondheim it’s 1700, Bergen 2300, and Stavanger 2500.
-All of these routes go through Sweden, too, and even cut across Finland – so you’ll be embarking on a true tour de nord.
+All of these routes go through Sweden, too, and even cut across Finland – so you’ll be embarking on a true tour de Nord.

 If you’re thinking about starting from other major cities in northern Europe, here’s the mileage you’re looking at: the North Cape is 1700 kilometers away from Helsinki, 1800 from Stockholm, and 2400 from Copenhagen.